Introduction to Salesforce

 - Making it mobile phone accessible and social

 A usable application is created!
 Although, the whole process is tedious and time-consuming.
-It generally takes 6–12 months of time.
+It generally takes around 6–12 months to implement these steps.

 Wish to crack Salesforce job interviews?
 Intellipaat’s Top Salesforce Interview Questions are meant only for you!